-All admissible full-time transfer applicants are automatically considered for merit scholarships.
-Merit scholarships are awarded based on the student's cumulative collegiate GPA.
-Awards range between $10,000 and $14,000 annually.
+All admissible full-time transfer applicants are automatically considered for merit awards.
+Merit awards are based on the student's cumulative collegiate GPAs from all institutions attended, ranging between $18,000 - $20,000 annually.

-Phi Theta Kappa members who graduate from a regionally accredited 2-year institution with an associate's degree automatically qualify for a $16,000 scholarship (renewable for up to four semesters).
+Phi Theta Kappa (PTK) members who graduate from a regionally accredited two-year institution with an associate's degree and a 3.0 GPA or above automatically qualify for an additional $2,000 annual award.
 Applicants must provide proof of PTK membership at the time they submit an application.